 Meaning of Tet Nguyen Dan 2013

 To give it its full name, Tet Nguyen Dan means “Feast of the First Morning” and is the single most important holiday within Vietnam.
 Essentially it celebrates the onset of spring.
 As Tet is aligned with the Chinese calendar, the holiday is generally celebrated on exactly the same day as the Chinese New Year.
-Vietnam will honour Tet with a six day pub holiday running from 9 to 14 February 2013.
+Vietnam will honour Tet with a six day public holiday running from 9 to 14 February 2013.

 Special Preparations for Tet